prebid/prebid.github.io/dev-docs/modules/userId.md

 `$ gulp build --modules=flocIdSystem`

 {: .alert.alert-info :}
 Note: FLoC is still in a trial period.
-[How to take part in the FLoC origin trial](https://developer.chrome.com/blog/floc/)
+[How to take part in the FLoC origin trial](https://developer.chrome.com/blog/floc/).
+During the trial, a token is required.
+Publishers may get their own token or use sharedid's token if they choose.
+Use this without the line breaks:
+A3dHTSoNUMjjERBLlrvJSelNnwWUCwVQhZ5tNQ+sll7y+LkPPVZXtB77u2y7CweRIxiYaGw
+GXNlW1/dFp8VMEgIAAAB+eyJvcmlnaW4iOiJodHRwczovL3NoYXJlZGlkLm9yZzo0NDMiLC
+JmZWF0dXJlIjoiSW50ZXJlc3RDb2hvcnRBUEkiLCJleHBpcnkiOjE2MjYyMjA3OTksImlzU
+3ViZG9tYWluIjp0cnVlLCJpc1RoaXJkUGFydHkiOnRydWV9

 #### FLoC ID Configuration